Autism 'treatment pathway' helps docs find causes for problem behavior

 Adapted from an article originally appearing in Pediatrics Nationwide, a blog by Nationwide Children’s Hospital.

 Issues causing children with autism spectrum disorder to be irritable and act out can be difficult for parents, teachers and other care providers to uncover.
 In part, this is because many children – and adults – affected by autism have difficulty communicating pain and distress.
 Making matters worse, it can take months to see an autism specialist – leaving the patient with autism frustrated, distressed and in physical pain.

 Recently, specialists in the Autism Speaks Autism Treatment Network (ATN) published “Irritability and Problem Behavior in Autism Spectrum Disorder: A Practice Pathway for Pediatric Primary Care.”
-(Follow the title link to read and/or download a copy to share with your physician.)

 The guidelines – developed through the ATN’s federally funded role as the Autism Intervention Research Network on Physical Health – help pediatricians and other primary care doctors identify when there are medical causes behind emotional outbursts and other problematic behaviors in someone who has autism.